The techno-utopian visions of Google and Facebook are dead. What comes next?

 The reality is that too many of today’s technologies are not focused on advancing the human condition.
 It’s not too late to change course.

-Mark Rolston is the Chief Creative Officer of Argodesign.
+Mark Rolston is the chief creative officer of Argodesign.